Efficient and Accurate Graph Classification with Hyperdimensional Computing on FPGA: Introduction

 \section{Introduction}

 Graphs are a natural representation for capturing relationships between entities in diverse domains such as bioinformatics~\cite{Borgwardt2005}, chemistry~\cite{molecule}, cybersecurity~\cite{Hu_Zhang_Shi_Zhou_Li_Qi_2019}, and social network analysis~\cite{10.1145/2783258.2783417}.
-Unlike Euclidean data such as images or sequences, graphs exhibit irregular structure and variable size, making them difficult to process using conventional machine learning techniques.
+Graphs exhibit irregular structure and variable size, making them difficult to process using conventional machine learning techniques.
 As a result, graph classification has emerged as a critical task and has received significant attention from the scientific community in recent years~\cite{errica2022faircomparisongraphneural}.
-At the same time, there is a growing demand to bring such capabilities onto the edge, where real-time decisions and limited energy budgets impose additional constraints~\cite{edge_intelligence_1, edge_intelligence_2}.
+Graph classification assigns a label to an entire graph, such as a molecule or biological structure, based on its topology and node attributes.
+There is a growing demand to bring such capabilities onto the edge for applications such as molecular toxicity screening, wearable biochemical sensing~\cite{rasool2025enhancing, GrapHD, NysHD}, which require real-time decisions under limited energy budgets~\cite{edge_intelligence_1, edge_intelligence_2}.

 Graph Neural Networks (GNNs) are a class of models that extend deep learning to graphs through techniques such as iterative message passing and neighborhood aggregation, achieving high accuracy in tasks such as graph classification.
 However, they incur significant computational and energy costs, making them less suitable for resource-constrained edge devices~\cite{10.1145/3240765.3243473}.